dave-redfern/somnambulist-api-client/docs/models.md

 Note: `factory` requires connections and casters.
 If you require only the instance, use the `instance` method.

+Note: the `Manager` must be instantiated during boot so that the static instance is available.
+In a Symfony project this means ensuring that the Manager service is accessed at least once in a boot method.

 ### Types of Model